ryoy531/Asm2sv/README.md

 <h2 id="Command_options">Command options</h2>

 Asm2sv has multiple command options as described below.
-Detailed usage is introduced in the Tutorial section (please check it too).
+Detailed usage is introduced in the Tutorial section (see below).
 ####
 - `gfftolist` produces a gene query list file based on reference Gff3 file.
 The output list file can be used in the `run` command.
 ```